What Is Wedding Insurance? What Types of Insurance Do You Need for a Wedding?

 Many vendor contracts include limitations on their liability if something goes wrong.
 Understand what they’re responsible for and what claims you can make if they fail to deliver.

 If a vendor fails to fulfill their contractual obligations, your options depend on what the contract says and the circumstances.
 Options may include demanding a partial or full refund, disputing a credit card charge, filing a complaint with your state’s consumer protection office, or pursuing a legal claim.
+You may be able get ahead of some of these issues by acquiring special event insurance before your wedding date.
+It could help with unforeseen postponements, for example.

 A LegalShield membership allows you to have a provider lawyer review your wedding vendor contracts before you sign—so you understand what you’re agreeing to and can ask for changes if something is unfair.
 If a vendor doesn’t come through, your provider lawyer can also advise on your options and send correspondence on your behalf.